43rd Infantry Division (United States): Commanders

+Cold War

 In 1946 the Division was reorganized again, and was now made up of units from Connecticut, Vermont and Rhode Island.
 The 172d Infantry with the 206th Field Artillery Battalion were based in Vermont.
 The division headquarters, 102d and 169th Infantry Regiments, and 963d Field Artillery and 192d Field Artillery were organized in Connecticut.
 In addition, Connecticut was also home to the 143d Tank Battalion.
 Rhode Island was home to Headquarters, 43d Division Artillery; the 103d Field Artillery Battalion; the 118th Engineer Battalion; and the 43d Signal Company.
 Combat Support units were based throughout all three states.

 During the Korean War, the 43d Division was again ordered into active Federal Service on 5 September 1950 and was moved to Seventh United States Army, VII Corps in West Germany in 1951.
 On 15 June 1954, the 43d Infantry Division was released and returned to state control.
 Its elements, stationed in the Augsburg/Munich area, were reflagged as the units of the 5th Infantry Division.
 Division elements in the Nuernberg Area such as the 169th Infantry Regiment became units of the 9th Infantry Division.
 The 169th Infantry reflagged as the 39th Infantry Regiment.